-Michael is clerked primarily by Lee Johnson, Clare Sabido, Jennifer Pooler and Emma Bell.
+Michael is clerked primarily by Paul Eeles, Clare Sabido, Jennifer Pooler and Emma Bell.

 Experience & expertise

-Michael has significant experience of injury claims of all complexions, and is often engaged where personal injury and clinical negligence claims co-exist.
-He is increasingly engaged in mental health clinical negligence claims, and jury and Article 2 Inquests, arising from deaths in nursing homes and deaths in secure psychiatric facilities or prisons.
-The Legal 500 note that he is ‘Silk material’, ranking him as a leading junior in the field of Inquests & Inquiries.
+Michael has significant experience of injury claims of all complexions and is often engaged where clinical negligence and HRA claims co-exist.
+He is frequently instructed on jury and Article 2 Inquests arising from deaths in nursing homes, secure psychiatric facilities and prison, and where CQC prosecutions are being considered.
+The Legal 500 note that he is ‘Silk material’, ranking him as a leading junior in the fields of Inquests & Inquiries and Clinical Negligence.

 cases & work of note